-In the context of asserting its authority over certain DTC LDTs, FDA has taken recent action to address DTC-as well as health care provider ordered-pharmacogenetic tests (tests examining genetic variants with a link to metabolism of medication).
-FDA cleared 23andMe's PGS

-Pharmacogenetic Reports test in October 2018, stating that the test does not provide information about a patient's response to any specific medication, but that it may guide discussions with health care providers by informing how a patient may metabolize some medications.
-FDA released a safety communication warning against the use of certain DTC and provider-ordered tests that claim to predict response to specific medications, stating that these tests' claims have not been reviewed by FDA and are not necessarily supported by evidence.
-There is concern that patients and their health care providers may inappropriately rely on information from these tests, and make adjustments to medication and/or dosing that could be detrimental to patient health.
-In April 2019, FDA sent a warning letter to Inova Genomics Laboratory for marketing tests that claim to predict a patient's response to specific medications based on genetic variants without FDA clearance or approval.
+In the context of asserting its authority over certain LDTs, FDA has taken recent action to address DTC-as well as health care provider ordered-pharmacogenetic tests (tests examining genetic variants with a link to metabolism of medication).
+Many pharmacogenetic tests are offered as LDTs.
+FDA cleared 23andMe's PGS Pharmacogenetic Reports test in October 2018, stating that the test does not provide information about a patient's response to any specific medication, but that it may guide discussions with health care providers by informing how a patient may metabolize some medications.
+FDA released a safety communication in November 2018 warning against the use of certain DTC and provider-ordered tests that claim to predict response to specific medications, stating that these tests' claims have not been reviewed by FDA and are not necessarily supported by evidence.
+There was concern that patients and their health care providers may rely on information from these tests, and make adjustments to medication and/or dosing that could be detrimental to patient health.
+In April 2019, FDA sent a warning letter to Inova Genomics Laboratory for marketing tests without FDA clearance or approval that claim to predict a patient's response to specific medications based on genetic variants.

-A test that informs the use of a specific medication termed a "companion diagnostic"-is regulated according to FDA guidance and is a key component of personalized medicine.
+Tests that inform the use of a specific medication-termed "companion diagnostics"-are addressed through FDA guidance and are a component of personalized medicine.
 A 2014 guidance document, In Vitro Companion Diagnostic Devices: Guidance for Industry, defines companion diagnostic as "an in vitro diagnostic device that provides information that is essential for the safe and effective use of a corresponding therapeutic product.
 The use of an IVD companion diagnostic device with a therapeutic product (e.g., drug) is stipulated in the instructions for use in the labeling of both the diagnostic device and the corresponding therapeutic product, including the labeling of any generic equivalents of the therapeutic product."
-The guidance notes that if scientific evidence is sufficient to support the use of a diagnostic with a class or group of therapeutics, then the diagnostic labeling may mention the therapeutic class rather than just one cleared diagnostic.
-In December 2018, FDA issued guidance-Developing and Labeling in vitro Companion Diagnostic Devices for a Specific Group or Class of Oncology Therapeutic Products: Guidance for Industry-that addresses labeling a diagnostic for a class or group of oncology therapeutic products.
-The FDA maintains that, where sufficient evidence exists, labeling for use with the class of therapeutics rather than a listing of specific therapeutics would increase clinical flexibility for both the provider and patient.
+The guidance notes that if scientific evidence is sufficient to support the use of a diagnostic with a group of therapeutics, then the diagnostic's intended use/indications for use in its labelling should refer to the specific group of therapeutic products, rather than to a specific product to increase clinical flexibility.
+In April 2020 FDA issued final guidance-Developing and Labeling in vitro Companion Diagnostic Devices for a Specific Group or Class of Oncology Therapeutic Products: Guidance for Industry elaborating on this point.
+This guidance notes that developers may consider several factors (e.g., if a specific group of oncology therapeutic products can be defined) "when determining whether their test could be developed, or the labeling for approved companion diagnostics could be revised through a supplement, to support a broader labeling claim," thus increasing clinical flexibility for both the provider and patient.

-Recent Legislative Activity on LDTs
+Recent Relevant Legislative Activity